Thanmay47/Pokemon-app/README.md

-## Uses the RESTful pokeapi, to fetch pokemon ames from the pokemon database.
+## Uses the RESTful pokeapi, to fetch pokemon names from the pokemon database.